koji-project/koji/docs/source/winbuild.rst

 Each package listed in ``buildrequires`` can have a colon-delimited list of options associated with it, which determine which files from the build will be downloaded.

-By default, all Windows files associated with the dependent build will be downloaded (this is the same as specifying ``type=win``).
-In this case, comma-separated lists of ``platforms=`` and flags can also be specified, in which case the files downloaded into the VM will be limited to those associated with one or more of the platform and flag values (more about this in the ``[files]`` section below.
-If ``type=rpm`` is specified, then all rpms associated with the dependent build will be installed.
+ * By default, all Windows files associated with the dependent build will be downloaded (this is the same as specifying ``type=win``).
+In this case, comma-separated lists of ``platforms=`` and flags can also be specified, in which case the files downloaded into the VM will be limited to those associated with one or more of the platform and flag values (more about this in the ``[files]`` section below.)

+ * If ``type=rpm`` is specified, then all rpms associated with the dependent build will be downloaded.
 In this case a comma-separated list of ``arches=`` may be specified, and only rpms matching one of those arches will be downloaded.

-If ``type=maven`` is specified, then comma-separated lists of ``group_ids=``, ``artifact_ids=``, and/or ``versions=`` may be specified, and only Maven artifacts matching at least one value in each list will be downloaded.
-In all cases, a ``patterns=`` option may be specified, which is a comma-separated list of globs to match against the filenames.
+ * If ``type=maven`` is specified, then comma-separated lists of ``group_ids=``, ``artifact_ids=``, and/or ``versions=`` may be specified,
+   and only Maven artifacts matching at least one value in each list will be downloaded.

+ * In all cases, a ``patterns=`` option may be specified, which is a comma-separated list of globs to match against the filenames.
 Only files matching at least one of the patterns will be downloaded.

 After downloading the ``buildrequires`` files, Koji places them in a directory based on their type sets variables pointing to their locations.
 The variable